-Before showing you an excellent 10 round heavy bag workout, let me talk about me to avoid the mistakes I made.
+Before showing you an excellent 10 round heavy bag workout, let me talk about myself to avoid my mistakes.

 When I bought my heavy bag a few years ago, I started playing with it like a child who got a new toy.
-I was punching it here and there, trying to throw combos and hitting it for a few seconds, then stop.
+I was punching it here and there, trying to throw punch combos with strength and hitting it for a few seconds, then stop.
+MY jabs, crosses, and hooks for shame.

 It was very far from real training.
 It was just playing.
 I think I made all the mistakes that a beginner could commit.